CrainDavis/WorkoutTracker/README.md

 ---

 ## Description:
-This is an application that allows user to create new a new workout plan for each day, add various exercises to that day's workout, track their daily stats, and work towards their fitness goals!
+This is an application that allows users to create new workout plans daily, add various exercises to a day's workout, track their daily workout stats, and strive to reach their fitness goals!
 This application uses a MongoDatabase to store a user's workout data, Express to handle routes, and is deployed on Heroku.
-To see how to use this application, go to the [Demonstration](#demonstration) section.
+To see how to use this application, check out the [Usage](#usage) or [Demonstration](#demonstration) sections.

 ---